OliveraIgnacio/oliveraignacio/README.md

 <h1 align="center"> Hi, my name is Ignacio Olivera, I'm a Software Developer! 👋 :computer: </h1>

   <h3>About me<h3>
 Full-stack developer with experience in the design, development, testing, and maintenance of web applications with the domain of different platforms, languages, and systems.
 I consider myself a dedicated, creative, and detail-oriented person, I work well in work teams.
-Full-stack developer with experience in the design, development, testing, and maintenance of web applications with the domain of different platforms, languages, and systems.
-I consider myself a dedicated, creative, and detail-oriented person, I work well in work teams.

 ```